0xsequence/waas-authenticator/README.md

 1. Build the project + jwt-util, `make build`

-2. To generate a new RSA keypair: `./bin/jwt-util` and copy the private/public pairs.
+2. To generate a new RSA keypair: `./bin/jwt-util` and copy the private/public pairs and update waas-auth.conf `[admin] public_key = ".."` value.
 Note the JWT token generated for you as well.
 In the future, we should enhance this CLI tool.